CalvinRossSmith/Youddit-Public/README.md

 7. Add the absolute path for your final save location “finalSave”
 8. Create a directory at root called “copyrightFreeMusic”
 9. Move your copyright free music into the directory from above
-10. Type python ./main.py into termal to start
+10. Type python3 ./main.py into termal to start

 ## ToDo
 - [x] Video Downloader